 Injecting Outside Perspectives

-Dive into this topic by watching the video, followed by key explanations below:
+Dive into this topic by watching the video, followed by key concepts below:

 When we see the world of problem solving through the lenses of cognitive diversity and cognitive friction, suddenly anyone and anything can be considered part of our “team”